 When your trucker picks up your shipment from your supplier, your supplier should request the PAPS number and send it to you along with the other documentation needed for your shipment to clear Customs, such as the commercial invoice, truck waybill, etc.

 Then, send the documentation with the PAPS number to your customs broker as soon as the shipment is picked up.
 Your broker must file the entry with Customs before the truck arrives at the border.

 Additionally, some truckers may bring the shipment past the Customs border checkpoint for clearance at a warehouse closer to the final destination under an Immediate Transportation (IT) arrangement.
 However, this process may delay your shipment and involve additional fees ranging from $45 – $100 for filing and handling the IT.

 Is your Canadian import duty-free?

 Under the US–Mexico–Canada Agreement (USMCA), goods made entirely in Canada (and Mexico) may be duty-free.
 However, your vendor must provide proof of origin in the form of a USMCA Certificate of Origin is a standard way for importers to show CBP that their goods qualify.
 There are also marking requirements that will need to be met.
-CBP may ask for additional proof that your goods originate such as PO’s, production records, inventory records, payments, etc. If you aren’t sure if your goods qualify for NAFTA, you may contact CBP at the border crossing or reach out to Flexport for guidance.
+CBP may ask for additional proof that your goods originate such as PO’s, production records, inventory records, payments, etc. If you aren’t sure if your goods qualify for USMCA, you may contact CBP at the border crossing or reach out to Flexport for guidance.

 Customs also has an official, in-depth publication on USMCA here.